SeregPie/VueStorage/README.md

 ---

-Define custom `parse` and `stringify` functions to load and save data from the storage.
+Define custom `parse` and `stringify` functions to manage how the data is stored.

 ```js